kmeps4/ps5_4xx/README.md

-# PS5 4.03/4.50/4.51 Kernel Exploit
+# PS5 4.xx Kernel Exploit
 ---
 ## Summary
 This repo contains an experimental WebKit ROP implementation of a PS5 kernel exploit based on **TheFlow's IPV6 Use-After-Free (UAF)**, which was [reported on HackerOne](https://hackerone.com/reports/1441103).
 The exploit strategy is for the most part based on TheFlow's BSD/PS4 PoC with some changes to accommodate the annoying PS5 memory layout (for more see *Research Notes* section).
 It establishes an arbitrary read / (semi-arbitrary) write primitive.
 This exploit and its capabilities have a lot of limitations, and as such, it's mostly intended for developers to play with to reverse engineer some parts of the system.

-Also note; stability is fairly low, especially compared to PS4 exploits.
-This is due to the bug's nature of being tied to a race condition as well as the mitigations and memory layout of the PS5.
+With latest stability improvements, reliability is at about 80%.
 This document will contain research info about the PS5, and this exploit will undergo continued development and improvements as time goes on.

-This should now work on 4.03/4.50/4.51 firmware.

 Those interested in contributing to PS5 research/dev can join a discord I have setup [here](https://discord.gg/kbrzGuH3F6).

+Exploit should now support the following firmwares (more to come):

+- 4.03
+- 4.50
+- 4.51

 ## Currently Included